dkfellows/not-a-builder/README.md

 at the top of the file.

 ## Thing - How this works
-The `Bar` and `Quux` calls generate wrapped objects (instances of `Thing.Args`, which is a sum type of the possible argument types), and they can be passed to a variadic constructor on `Thing`.
+The `bar` and `quux` calls generate wrapped objects (instances of `Thing.Args`, which is a sum type of the possible argument types), and they can be passed to a variadic constructor on `Thing`.
 That then extracts the values (simple loop + pattern-matching switch) and sets the real fields appropriately.

 ```java
 for (var arg: args) {